-- 4. Audited Financial Statements and/or the Management Accounts dated for two financial years prior to the year of submission of the application in relation to the applicant and the linked and partner enterprises.
+- 4. Audited Financial Statements and/or the Management Accounts dated for two financial years prior to the year of submission of the application in relation to the applicant and the linked and partner enterprises15.
 The most recent year for the applicant must have been closed within the last 18 months.
 A single financial document containing comparative data of the annual accounts of both years under assessment will be accepted.
-No documents would need to be submitted if a copy of these documents as outlined hereunder is already deposited with the Malta Business Registry (MBR) or the Co-Operatives Board. - In the case of applicant, linked and partner enterprises without a legal obligation to prepare financial statements the Management Accounts (Profit & Loss Statements/Income Statement and Balance Sheet/Statement of Assets and Liabilities) certified by a CPA is to be provided. - In the case of a Sole Trader/self-employed a copy of the Income Tax Return dated within the two financial years prior to the year of submission of the application together with a Profit & Loss Statement certified by a Certified Public Accountant (CPA) together with a declaration by the Certified Public Accountant (CPA) identifying the Current and Fixed Assets as well as the Short-Term and Long-Term Liabilities of the applicant is to be provided. - In the case of a Voluntary Organisation, Applicants, linked and partner enterprises are to provide the financial statements as required by LN 317 of 2020 cap 492.2. - In the case of a Start-up established not over 2 years from the date of application (including Sole Trader/self-employed) not having the above documentation, a Profit & Loss Account/Income Statement, Cash Flow Projections (for a minimum of two years) and a Balance Sheet/Statement of Assets and Liabilities certified by a CPA is to be provided. - 5.
-Copies of any necessary Permits such as Planning Permits issued in relation to activities for which support is being requested.
+No documents would need to be submitted if a copy of these documents as outlined hereunder is already deposited with the Malta Business Registry (MBR) or the Co-Operatives Board. - In the case of applicant, linked and partner enterprises without a legal obligation to prepare financial statements the Management Accounts (Profit & Loss Statements/Income Statement and Balance Sheet/Statement of Assets and Liabilities) certified by a CPA is to be provided. - In the case of a Sole Trader/self-employed a copy of the Income Tax Return for the two financial years prior to the year of submission of the application together with a Profit & Loss Statement certified by a Certified Public Accountant (CPA) together with a declaration by the Certified Public Accountant (CPA) identifying the Current and Fixed Assets as well as the Short-Term and Long-Term Liabilities of the applicant is to be provided.
+The most recent year for the applicant must have been closed within the last 18 months. - In the case of a Voluntary Organisation, Applicants, linked and partner enterprises are to provide the financial statements as required by LN 317 of 2020 cap 492.2.
+The most recent year for the applicant must have been closed within the last 18 months. - In the case of a Start-up established not over 2 years from the date of application (including Sole Trader/self-employed) not having the above documentation, a Profit & Loss Account/Income Statement, Cash Flow Projections (for a minimum of two years) and a Balance Sheet/Statement of Assets and Liabilities certified by a CPA is to be provided.

-&lt;sup>15 In line with MBR obligations of registered companies found here.
+15 In line with MBR obligations of registered companies found here.
 An income statement for Applicant is nonetheless always required.